JeremyFriesenGitHub/Multi-threaded-Ghost-Hunter-Simulation/README.md

 3. Use the command 'valgrind --leak-check=full ./ghost_hunt_simulator'. while in the folder containing the executable to run the program.
 Optional use to run the valgrind check for leaks.

 4. Use the command 'Make clean' to remove all of the object files created from the makefile, if necessary.

-5. Optional use to pipe in names using '< names.txt' or to use './validate' for validation checks.

 # ## Expected Output